 Babies born with serious heart problems are at significant risk of disability or even death if not diagnosed before they fall into the early stages of heart failure.
-Tiny Tickers has now placed 254 pulse oximetry machines across the UK and counting, but we need your help to achieve our ambitions of 330 machines being placed by 2022.
-Each pulse oximetry machine costs around £725 to buy and place in a hospital, together we can make sure every hospital has access to at least one of these potentially life-saving machines.
+Tiny Tickers has now placed 361 pulse oximetry machines across the UK and counting, but we need your help to ensure every baby has the test that could help save their life.
+One bedside pulse oximetry machine, or three handheld pulse oximetry machines, cost around £725 to buy and place in a hospital.
+Together we can make sure every hospital has access to at least one of these potentially life-saving machines.
 Just £5 will help ensure that this test is available for every tiny ticker in the UK.

 Our Test for Tommy Campaign will further improve early detection rates by placing pulse oximetry machines in maternity wards across the UK.

 Pulse Oximetry testing helps to detect heart defects by measuring oxygen levels (oxygen saturation) in the blood.
 It uses a light sensor to assess the level of oxygen in the baby’s blood.

 This test takes a few minutes at no discomfort to the baby.
 Not every baby will be born displaying signs and symptoms and with this machine many more life-threatening defects can be detected.

 At present, pulse oximetry testing is not a mandatory newborn test within NHS hospitals, and many maternity units do not have the means to introduce these life-saving machines.
 For these reasons, Tiny Tickers aims to provide Pulse Oximetry Testing kits in maternity units across the UK which can then be used as part of standard newborn tests.